 ["plan"]

 Halloween isn’t just for kids.
 In fact, it’s become one of the most popular times of year to entertain and serve up some creatively creepy Halloween cocktails.
-If you’re stuck on ideas, don’t worry—we have some easy Halloween cocktails you can try.
-So, if you want a tasty treat, be sure to holler trick or treat!
-(Or just read all our awesome Halloween cocktail ideas below).
+If you’re stuck on ideas, don’t worry—we have some easy All Hallows Eve cocktails you can try.

 1. Candy Corn Martini

-For the adult (drinkable) version, you’ll need candy corn-flavoured vodka (easy to make your own!), grenadine, pineapple juice, whipped cream, and ice.
+For the adult (drinkable) version, you’ll need candy-corn-flavoured vodka (easy to make your own!), grenadine, pineapple juice, whipped cream, and ice.
 The trick is to keep it all layered, just like the candy, and the treat is the notes of vanilla, butter, and caramel you’ll taste with every sip.
-This Halloween cocktail is best-enjoyed bottoms up!
+This cocktail is best enjoyed bottoms up!

 2. Bloody Mary

 As far as Halloween cocktail recipes go, the name alone makes Bloody Mary a classic choice.
-While this drink is more of a pick-me-up with your friends after a night on the town, it’s equally delicious when served as a pre-dinner drink as part of your Halloween-themed cocktails.
+While this drink is more of a pick-me-up with your friends after a night on the town, it’s equally delicious when served as a pre-dinner drink.

 3. Poisoned Apple Cider Cocktail